 When you become dehydrated, whether from illness or playing sports for long periods, you need to drink enough water to replenish your body's stores.
-But you want to avoid drinking too much water, which can have health consequences, too
+But you want to avoid drinking too much water, which can have health consequences, too.

 Your body loses fluids through sweat, urine and other bodily excretions, such as vomit and diarrhea.
 It's easy to become dehydrated when you sweat a lot during physical activity, especially if you exercise for a long time in hot weather.
 If you've been sick and have been vomiting or experiencing diarrhea, you may also become dehydrated.

 When rehydrating yourself, you want to be careful not to drink too much water.
 This can dilute the concentration of sodium in the blood, a condition called hyponatremia.
 When this happens, the balance of sodium in the fluids outside your body's cells is disrupted, fluid moves into the cells in an attempt to fix the imbalance and your cells swell.

 The Real Reason

 Secretion of this hormone rises during times of physical stress, such as endurance competitions, and causes the body to hold onto water.
 If you're also drinking lots of fluids, this may cause the dangerous effects associated with hyponatremia.

 Water to the Rescue

 After a long bout of exercise, if you feel very thirsty or notice any other mild to moderate symptoms, begin sipping water to rehydrate.
-Verbalis recommends replacing exactly the amount of fluid you lost and no more.
-Because most people will find it difficult to measure this amount, he suggests simply drinking to thirst.
+Drinking to satisfy your thirst is the best way to ensure you get an adequate amount of fluids, but not too much.
 You'll know your water levels are back to normal when your urine is pale in color.